Exhibition: Intimate Organisms

 This masterclass will teach you how to expand the expressive and imaginative scope of your artmaking.
 Draw on the vital elements of your existing practice and explore how contemporary methods and thinking can take you on new creative journeys and open new opportunities for exhibition, engagement, and collaboration.

-In-conversation: Entangling Science in the Sublime: 16th March, 2 - 3pm.
-Free, no bookings required.
+In-conversation: Entangling Science in the Sublime: Sunday 30 March, 2 - 3pm.
+Register for free here

 Through a collaboration at the nexus of art and science, an artist and a mycologist practiced conscientious connection in a quest to explore this abstract ideal and cultivate sentient biomes.
 In this in-conversation artist Bianca Tainsh and mycologist Dr Sandra Tuszynska revisit their collaboration and the discoveries they made by merging their different fields and their deep reverence for nature.